neilg63/string-patterns/README.md

-### Sample implementations of PatternMatch for a custom struct
+### Sample implementations of PatternMatch and PatternFilter for a custom struct
 ```rust
 use string_patterns::PatternMatch;